 How to store?

 To store, put palak paneer in an airtight container and keep it in the fridge.
 It will be fine for 2-3 days.
 It tastes better the next day.

 To store palak paneer for a longer period, freeze it in freezer-safe airtight containers and put in the freezer.
-It will be fine for 2-3 months.
+It will be fine for around 3 months.

-Traditionally, in many homes in North India spinach is blanched and pureed in bulk.
+In many North Indian homes, spinach is blanched and pureed in bulk.
 Because that's the step which takes most of the time.
 The puree is then stored in the freezer in portion-size containers.

 To make instant palak paneer with frozen spinach puree, the base of onion, tomato, and spices is prepared fresh.
 And then the frozen spinach puree is added to this mixture.
 No need to even thaw it.
 Once the spinach starts to simmer, garam masala, kasoori methi, milk, and paneer are added.

 You can also try this method to save time on weekday cooking.